intershop/intershop-pwa/docs/guides/migrations.md

 To use the new [configurable theme](./themes.md#configurable-theme) feature, the feature toggle `extraConfiguration` needs to be enabled.

 A new `TokenService` is introduced to be only responsible for fetching token data from the ICM.
-However all necessary adaptions for the identity providers and the `fetchToken()` method of the UserService are removed in order to be completely independent of `TokenService`.
+However, all necessary adaptions for the identity providers and the `fetchToken()` method of the UserService are removed in order to be completely independent of `TokenService`.
 If your identity providers should use the `OAuthService` to handle the authentication, please make sure to instantiate a new `OAuthService` entity within the identity provider.
 The `getOAuthServiceInstance()` static method from the `InstanceCreators` class can be used for that.
-Furthermore the handling of the anonymous user token has been changed.
+Furthermore, the handling of the anonymous user token has been changed.
 It will only be fetched when an anonymous user intends to create a basket.

 We added an Address Doctor integration as a new extension which can be enabled with the feature toggle `addressDoctor` and [additional configuration](./address-doctor.md).

-## 3.3 to 4.0
+## From 3.3 to 4.0

 The Intershop PWA now uses Node.js 18.15.0 LTS with the corresponding npm version 9.5.0 and the `"lockfileVersion": 3,`.
-For migrating the `package-lock.json` it is always advised to use the `package-lock.json` from the Intershop PWA and then run `npm install` to update it with the additional custom dependencies from the customer project's `package.json`.
+For migrating the `package-lock.json`, it is always advised to use the `package-lock.json` from the Intershop PWA and then run `npm install` to update it with the additional custom dependencies from the customer project's `package.json`.

 The project was updated to work with Angular 15.
-This includes the removal of the Browserslist configuration and an updated TypeScript compiler `target` and `lib` to `ES2022` (for browser support requirements that differ from the Angular 15 standard configuration see the [configuring browser compatibility](https://angular.io/guide/build#configuring-browser-compatibility) guide and the [TypeScript configuration](https://angular.io/guide/typescript-configuration) reference).
+This includes the removal of the Browserslist configuration and an updated TypeScript compiler `target` and `lib` to `ES2022` (for browser support requirements that differ from the Angular 15 standard configuration, see the [configuring browser compatibility](https://angular.io/guide/build#configuring-browser-compatibility) guide and the [TypeScript configuration](https://angular.io/guide/typescript-configuration) reference).
 Adaptions of the Schematics configurations and tests were also necessary.
 In addition, all other dependencies were updated as well and resulted in necessary Stylelint and Jest test adaptions.